code-with-amitk/Code-examples/System-Design/Concepts/MOM_ESB/Apache_Kafka/README.md

 <a name=tp></a>
 ### Topics/Events/Message
-- Collection of events(specifically logs) which are stored on servers/disks in form of QUEUE.
+- Events which are stored on servers/disks in form of QUEUE.
 These topics are replicated.
-For example:
+Example:
-  - _1._ temprature changed from 40 to 45   //All are events
+  - _1._ Temprature changed from 40 to 45   //All are events
   - _2._ Train changed speed from 80 to 90 etc
 - Events are not deleted after reading, but we can define how long kafka should keep the events.
 Topics are spread over a number of "buckets" located on different Kafka brokers makes it scalable.
 A common production setting is a replication factor of 3, i.e., there will always be three copies of topics.
 - **Usage of topics?** Microservices can talk to each other using topics.